-Off-Campus Lunch: Eligible juniors and seniors who have purchased a lunch pass and submitted appropriate paperwork are allowed to go off-campus for lunch.
+Off-Campus Lunch: This is subject to change based on guidance from the district office for the 2020-2021 school year.
+Eligible juniors and seniors who have purchased a lunch pass and submitted appropriate paperwork are allowed to go off-campus for lunch.
 Any student who goes off-campus is expected to abide by all rules and regulations outlined on the Off-Campus Lunch Application.
 Abuse of this privilege will result in revocation.
 Requirements for School-Sponsored Events: School functions including athletic contests, dances, prom, plays, assemblies, performances, field trips, etc. are extensions of the school day; therefore any expectations of student behavior that applies to the school day also applies at all functions of Rolesville High School whether on or off campus.
 Prior to certain school-sponsored events, students will be notified of conduct expectations prior to school-sponsored events.
 These expectations will pertain to discipline and even expected procedures for participation in the said events. (e.g., how and when to purchase tickets).
 Violations of these expectations or any WCPSS Level-2 policy violation or higher may result in that student NOT being allowed to attend any school sponsored event including athletic competitions, prom/dances, etc. Receiving an out-of-school suspension during the school year may also disqualify students from attending certain school-sponsored events.
 Furthermore, all students and their guests who are not students at RHS must submit a prom form at the time of ticket purchase, and all school fines must be cleared before purchasing a ticket.